23andMe® offers two service options to choose from:

 You should choose the service option that’s right for you.

-- The Health + Ancestry Service includes all of the reports and tools offered in the Ancestry Service (outlined below) plus reports on carrier status*, genetic health risks*, wellness and traits.
+- The Health + Ancestry Service includes all of the reports and features offered in the Ancestry Service (outlined below) plus reports on carrier status*, health predispositions*, wellness and traits.
 Customers who purchase the Ancestry Service will have the option to add health and trait reports later for an additional fee.

-- Both service options include tools to explore how your DNA connects you to other people.
-For example, if you choose to participate in the DNA Relatives tool, we can compare your DNA to other 23andMe customers, find your genetic matches, and estimate how closely you are related.
+- Both service options include features to explore how your DNA connects you to other people.
+For example, if you choose to participate in the DNA Relatives feature, we can compare your DNA to other 23andMe customers, find your genetic matches, and estimate how closely you are related.

 |Health + Ancestry Service||Ancestry Service|